The Vice-Chancellors’ Fund provides awards of up to £3,000 to students in the final stages of their DPhil.

 Making an application

-Applications for the 2016/17 academic year are due to open in January 2017.
-The application form and guidance will be available from this page.
+Applications for the 2016/17 academic year are now open until 12 noon on Friday 10 February 2017.
+Please find the application form and guidance on the right-hand side of this page.

-The Vice-Chancellors' Fund is incredibly competitive, with over 100 applications received most years and a success rate of approximately 13%.
+The Vice-Chancellors' Fund is very competitive, with over 100 applications received most years and a success rate of approximately 13%.

 Who is eligible to apply?